-5.2 Sweep Line Algorithm
+5.2 Sweeping

-There are two key data structures we use in the algorithm.
+There are three key data structures we use in the algorithm.

 Partial Voronoi Diagram.
 We can store this as usual as a planar graph with doubly-linked lists of edges around the faces.
-Since the graph is partial, will connect all currently incomplete edges in the Voronoi diagram to a special vertex at infinity.
+Since the graph is partial, we connect all currently incomplete edges in the Voronoi diagram to a special vertex at infinity.

 Beach Line.
 This is the sorted list of sites that form the arcs in the beach line.
 We don't need to explicitly store the parabolas.
-The key search operation is finding the arc of the beach line that lies right above any newly intersected site.
+The key search operation is placing a newly intersected site's arc into the beach line.

-How to find this?
+How to do this?
 Between any pair of sites p_i and p_j there is break-point on the sweep-line, which is the center of a circle on the sweep line that has p_i and p_j on its borders.
 We can dynamically find this break-point in constant time, determine if the new site falls to the right or left of it, and then proceed with our binary search to find where the new site falls in the beach line in $O(\log n)$ time.

 Event Queue.
 The event queue is a priority queue where we can insert and delete events, with keys equal to their y-coordinates.
 Initially, all sites are inserted into the priority queue.
 Additionally, for every consecutive triple $p_i p_j p_k$ currently on the beach line, if the bottom endpoint of their circumcircle is below the current sweep-line, we store a Voronoi vertex event in the priority queue with key equal to the smallest y value of this circle.
-We remove this event if $p_i p_j p_k$ ever cease to be consecutive.
+We remove this event if sites $p_i p_j p_k$ ever cease to be consecutive.